FRRouting/frr/doc/user/rpki.rst

       Local path that includes the known hosts file.
 The default value depends on the configuration of the operating system environment, usually :file:`~/.ssh/known_hosts`.

+   source A.B.C.D
+      Source address of the RPKI connection to access cache server.

 .. _validating-bgp-updates: